Concordium/concordium.github.io/source/mainnet/net/references/concordium-client.rst

 On MacOS, you can run the Concordium Client from the command line by typing ``concordium-client``, since the installation adds the client to the PATH.

-On Linux, the binary file includes the version and build number, so you can run it by typing ``./concordium-client_6.3.0-0`` from the directory where the file is located.
+On Linux, the binary file includes the version and build number, so you can run it by typing ``./concordium-client_6.3.0-1`` from the directory where the file is located.
 Otherwise, you have to specify the full path to the executable file, or ensure that it is in a directory that is on the PATH.
-Note that after downloading the file, you may need to make it executable by running ``chmod +x concordium-client_6.3.0-0`` before you can run it.
+Note that after downloading the file, you may need to make it executable by running ``chmod +x concordium-client_6.3.0-1`` before you can run it.

 On Windows, to run Concordium Client you have to specify the full path to the executable file (unless you are running from the same directory).
-For example, if you extracted ``concordium-client_6.3.0-0.zip`` to ``C:\Users\User\Downloads\concordium-client_6.3.0-0``, then you can run the client by typing ``C:\Users\User\Downloads\concordium-client_6.3.0-0\concordium-client.exe``.
+For example, if you extracted ``concordium-client_6.3.0-1.zip`` to ``C:\Users\User\Downloads\concordium-client_6.3.0-1``, then you can run the client by typing ``C:\Users\User\Downloads\concordium-client_6.3.0-1\concordium-client.exe``.
 When running commands for the Concordium Client in the terminal, replace ``concordium-client`` with the full path to the executable file as in the following example:

 .. code-block:: console

-   C:\Users\User\Downloads\concordium-client_6.3.0-0\concordium-client.exe config account import concordium-backup.concordiumwallet --name AccountA
+   C:\Users\User\Downloads\concordium-client_6.3.0-1\concordium-client.exe config account import concordium-backup.export --name AccountA

 ..
 Note::

-   To import the backup file as shown in the example, you must be in the same directory where the concordium-backup.concordiumwallet is saved.
+   To import the backup file as shown in the example, you must be in the same directory where the concordium-backup.export is saved.
 If not, you have to specify the full path to the file, for example:

    .. code-block:: console

-      C:\Users\User\Downloads\concordium-client_6.3.0-0\concordium-client.exe config account import C:\Users\User\Desktop\concordium-backup.concordiumwallet --name AccountA
+      C:\Users\User\Downloads\concordium-client_6.3.0-1\concordium-client.exe config account import C:\Users\User\Desktop\concordium-backup.export --name AccountA

 Commands and help
 =================